 The U.N.
 General Assembly agreed to a resolution last December that encouraged Guterres to propose sweeping reforms.
 He responded by asking for a new department to handle management strategy, policy and compliance and another new one to support operations.

 "We hope for a positive decision in June that will enable us to launch the new departments in January 2019," she told the committee.

-The U.N.’s nearly $5.4 billion core budget is 5 percent less than the previous year, largely owing to big cutbacks in U.S. funding that mean less money for special political missions and a 10 percent reduction in an array of services.
-The General Assembly, however, agreed to set up two new offices for counterterrorism and victims’ rights.
+The U.N.'s nearly US$5.4 billion core budget is 5% less than the previous year, largely owing to big cutbacks in U.S. funding that mean less money for special political missions and a 10% reduction in an array of services.
+The General Assembly, however, agreed to set up two new offices for counterterrorism and victims' rights.

 "Management reform is about more than restructuring," said Viotti.
 "It is about making sure that the Secretariat is better positioned and equipped to fulfill its duties.
 It is about greater transparency, accountability and effectiveness.
 It is about changing the status quo."